Yanaon: De jure transfer

-Treaty of cession was signed by the two countries in May 1956 and ratified by the French parliament in May 1962.
+The treaty of cession was signed by the two countries in May 1956 and ratified by the French parliament in May 1962.
 On 16 August 1962, India and France exchanged the instruments of ratification under which France ceded to India full sovereignty over the territories it held.
 Every year on 16 August, the De jure Transfer Day (Vidhitāntaraṇa Dinamu in Telugu) was celebrated nominally throughout Puducherry Union Territory.
 However, owing to the initiative by the Lt.
 Governor Kiran Bedi, this day was celebrated for the first time by the government on 16 August 2016.
 Until then it was merely a public holiday in Pudicherry and no official celebrations took place before 2016.

 Merger in Puducherry U.T.

 Pondicherry and the other enclaves of Karaikal, Mahe and Yanam came to be administered as the Union Territory of Puducherry from 1 July 1963.